bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

        9.490
       11.070

+For "tabbing" block, it can also fetch neighboring cells and performing computations if the content of the column starts with an equal sign.
+The math expression must follow the equal sign, and a semicolon can be added which is to be followed by a formatting group for reformatting the output into a text.

+    < 1
+      2
+      3
+    < 10
+      20
+      30
+    < =$1+$2;%.3f
+      =$1+$2;%.3f
+      =$1+$2;%.3f

+In the previous example the third column is to be filled by the text that is the result of a math expression computation, followed by a formatted text output based on the formatting group notation.
+The "$1" and "$2" are placeholders that refers to the neighboring cells.
+Following are the actual output of the previous example.

+    1   10   11.000
+    2   20   22.000
+    3   30   33.000

+Note that each column is always arranged such that all columns are spread evenly across the entire width of the page, unless additional less-than signs are used.
+In the following example the middle column is twice the width as the other two.

+    < 1
+      2
+      3
+    << 10
+       20
+       30
+    < =$1+$2;%.3f
+      =$1+$2;%.3f
+      =$1+$2;%.3f

 [ The "body" block. ]
 This block represents a normal paragraph.
 For some translations the first line of this paragraph is likely to have some visible indentation except for the